 Currently the Pathways Fellowship is available to US based individuals, but we are hoping to expand the program to international applicants in coming years.

-The AMIA Pathways Fellowship was made possible by the Institute of Museum and Library Services [RE-254879-OLS-23].
+The AMIA Pathways Fellowship is currently funded by the Institute of Museum and Library Services [RE-254879-OLS-23].

-Applications for the 2024 Fellowship program are now open.
+Applications for the 2025 Fellowship program are closed.

 To participate in the AMIA Pathways Fellowship, applicants must be accepted into a paid internship at one of our partner host sites.
 Acceptance into the Fellowship program is distinct from acceptance into any individual internship and will occur after internship selections have been made.